thomasmarsh/mcts/NOTES.md

 The first move of a game employing the "pie rule" or Swap2 in Gomoku also allow the players to swap colors.
 Here the order of the order of players is not necessarily changed, but the color they are playing is.
+The swap rule is implemented in gonnect.

 ## End Game Performance